opsone-ch/documentation/general/monitoring.rst

 collectd-web with Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A Docker image is also available for other systems.
+A Docker image is also available.

 ::